jiawei397/deno-oak-nest/README.md

 await app.listen({ port });
 ```

+### connect db

-If you want to register a Model such as Mongodb, you can do like this:
+If you want to connect db such as Mongodb, you can do like this:

 ```ts
 import { Module } from "https://deno.land/x/oak_nest@v0.6.3/mod.ts";